What is the difference between a business advisor and an executive coach?

 Private Advisory

 Short application.
 Direct reply within 48 hours.
-The first conversation names what the room has not been able to name.
+The first conversation names what the company has not been able to name.